gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 - Ok, but I have pain in my leg.
 In my adductor.
 - These two issues are connected.
 Lay down, and I'll make an injection that's going to help you.

 At that moment, I panicked.
-I recalled all controversies I have read about, and our conversation didn't dispel any of my concerns.
+I recalled the controversies I read about, and our conversation didn't dispel any of my concerns.
 Am I initiated to a weird cult?
 I was thinking to myself.
-The doctor explained that my sacroiliac joint (SI - where the tailbone connects with the pelvis) is stuck, and it's one of the origins of my problems.
+The doctor explained that my sacroiliac joint (SI joint - where the tailbone connects with the pelvis) is stuck, and it's one of the origins of my problems.
 I have many more, but we'll focus on that one.
 He went on:

-- I'll make a small injection into SI with something that acts like a lubricant and will get your joint unstuck.
+- I'll make a small injection into SI joint with something that acts like a lubricant and will get your joint unstuck.
 It will make your pain and tension in the adductor go away temporarily.
 Just for a few minutes, so don't expect miracles.
 - How safe is it?
 I read some coverage on the internet - I interjected as diplomatically as I could

 In my head, I didn't believe it's going to help me, but I was worried about the downside.
-Until I let something I don't understand injected into my body, my visit is fully reversible in consequences.
+Until I let something I don't understand get injected into my body, my visit is fully reversible in consequences.

 - It's safe.
 We've been using these injections for many years.
 They're not legal in the US, so many Americans come to us.

-It was such a comically poor reassurance that I thought a joke was hiding in plain sight.
+It was such a comically lousy reassurance that I thought a joke was hiding in plain sight.
 Only over many interactions ensued, I appreciated how the true experts sometimes are the worst marketing people on the planet.
 After covering a few more safety questions and hearing that these injections are, in fact, officially approved in Germany, I decided to give it ago.
 Still, I maintained my